Google Review Bots: Risks, Fines & Alternatives

 A few bad reviews can tank your average star rating, especially if you only have a handful of total reviews.
 Fake positive reviews seem like a quick fix to dilute the negative ones.

 The better solution: Respond to every negative review professionally.
-Research from BrightLocal shows that 70% of consumers change their opinion of a business after seeing a thoughtful owner response to a negative review.
-A well-crafted response can neutralize the damage and actually build trust.
+A well-crafted response can neutralize the damage because future customers see how you handle problems.
 See our complete guide to responding to negative reviews for templates and examples.

 Problem 3: No Time to Manage Reviews